jkstrawn/castleGame/README.md

 - Servants
 	* Provide service inside of the castle
 	* Need food and happiness
+	* Riot if morale is too low
+		+ Kill or frighten nobles
+		+ Kill military?
+		+ Then leave
+		+ Have to bring in militia to dissolve riot
+		+ Some servants die in the toussle
 - Peasants
 	* Provide food from farming
 	* Provide timber